 2. Battlestar Galactica (Sky One)

 And so the end finally came with Daybreak, a tense, dramatic and bold double length finale.
-Time for one final showdown with the Cylons, but would the Galactica, almost at breaking point, be up for the fight after it’s punishing and gruelling journey?
+Time for one final showdown with the Cylons.
+But would the Galactica, almost at breaking point, be up for the fight after it’s punishing and gruelling journey?
 The stakes couldn’t be higher, for the humans or the Cylons.
 Daybreak had everything and delivered a rollercoaster journey of emotions and excitement.
-And in amongst all that, it also managed a quite thought provoking ending, full of subtext and symbolism that had always been bubbling under the surface of the show, since it’s conception.
+And in amongst all that, it also managed a quite thought provoking ending.
+It was full of subtext and symbolism that had been bubbling under the surface of the show, since it’s conception.

 As I said above, Battlestar Galactica had a wonderful array of characters, all richly drawn by the writers.
 And you can’t have great characters without great actors, and they were in abundance in the show.
 Surely the best of these was Edward James Olmos as Admiral William Odama, but there was strong competition from James Callis (Baltar), Katee Sackhoff (Starbuck), Dean Stockwell (John Cavil), Michael Hogan (Tigh) and surprisingly, Tricia Helfer, in her roles as various Cylons.
 The show always had superb direction, and state of the art special effects that as well as being convincing, managed to somehow feel new with a unique feel to them.